ericabouaf/neyric.com/source/_posts/ruby-on-rails-with-apache2-and-fastcgi.md

 title: Ruby on Rails with Apache2 and FastCGI
 tags:
 - apache2
 - fcgi
-  - rails
-id: 32
 categories:
-  - Ruby on Rails
+- [Software, Ruby on Rails]
 date: 2005-07-04 00:00:00
 lang: en
 ---